How Long Does It Take to Make an App?

 Design complexity

 The design phase is one of the biggest time consumers in app development.
 When you choose to go for highly customized and intricate designs, the timeline stretches out.
-We mean designs with animations, transitions, and engaging interactive elements that make the user experience pop.
-While all these touches help you stand out, they definitely demand more time and attention during the development process.
+Custom illustrations, micro-animations, transitions, and advanced interactive elements all make the user experience more engaging — but they also require extra rounds of prototyping, motion design, and testing across devices.

 Testing and QA